Haiti profile - Leaders

 The son of an oil company executive, Mr Martelly was educated at a prestigious Roman Catholic school in Port-au-Prince and attended junior colleges in the US, although he never graduated.

 Prime Minister: Evans Paul

-President Martelly appointed Evans Paul prime minister in response to a wave of protests in late 2014 demanding his resignation from the presidency.
+President Martelly appointed Evans Paul prime minister in response to a wave of protests in late 2014 demanding his resignation.

 His mandate is to run a government of national reconciliation including opposition ministers, in order to end the protests and find a way out of political deadlock, and to oversee parliamentary and presidential elections in August and October 2015.